Menu

 • Representation—NFPA presents paralegals' interests by preparing letters and amicus briefs to educate attorneys and judges on the vital role played by paralegals in the delivery of quality legal services.

 • Professional Development—As the profession develops, paralegals can depend on NFPA to offer innovative opportunities for growth.
-Recent examples include development of the Paralegal Advanced Competency Exam (PACE) for becoming a Registered Paralegal and review/approval of textbooks and other reference manuals for practicing paralegals and student paralegals.
+Examples include development of the Paralegal Advanced Competency Exam (PACE) for experienced paralegals and the Paralegal Core Competency Exam (PCCE) for new paralegals.
+These examinations allow paralegals to obtain the RP and CRP credentials (respectively).
+NFPA also reviews/approves textbooks and other reference manuals for practicing paralegals and student paralegals.

 • Professional and Ethics Issues—NFPA continues to research and analyze issues that affect the paralegal profession.
 Recent issues include exempt vs. non-exempt, ethics, recoverability of fees, and definitions of a paralegal.